fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 </script>

 I've emphasized the removal of global mutable state.
-But the usefulness of abstraction over time is more fundamental.
+But the usefulness of abstracting over time is more fundamental.
 An adequate vocabulary is required to make precise definitions.
+And precise definitions are required to build reasonable systems.
-Abstracting over time supplies the vocabulary required to define our timer precisely.
+Abstracting over time supplies the vocabulary required to build a system that interacts with time.